 They say that the tastiest food is not healthy.
 Squash, though, is an exception and possess a rare combination of taste and nutrition.

 There's so much to be said about “Squash” and one food story just wouldn't do justice to this amazing fruit/vegetable, so we bring you 3 food stories.
-We will settle the debate on is squash a fruit or vegetable in this one along with the types of squash and nutritional benefits.
-In the second article, we talk about the handling of “squash” - how to boil, cut and preserve squash?
+We will settle the debate on - is squash a fruit or vegetable? in this article along with the types of squash and its nutritional benefits.
+In the second article, we would talk about the handling of “squash” - how to boil, cut and preserve squash?
 In the third one, we dive right into top 10 easy lip-smacking recipes that can be made with “squash”.
 Let’s give this wonder veggie much-deserved attention, shall we?

 Is squash a fruit or vegetable?